vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started/getting-started-via-code.md

 ✔ Web URL
 Web URL https://raw.githubusercontent.com/asifdxtreme/Docs/master/sample/matrix/matrix.yaml
 ```
-Note: You can either use this sample url or create your own matrix.
+You can either use this sample url or create your own matrix.

 Local file path can be provided by appending `file:/` before the absolute path